algoverzum/problemset/topics/histogram/droids/statement/statement.en.md

 ### Input
-The first line of the input contains $N$ - the length of the list The second line of the input contains $N$ amount of numbers between 1 and 10, separated by spaces.
+The first line of the input contains $N$ - the length of the list The second line of the input contains $N$ numbers between 1 and 10, separated by spaces, the types of the manufactured droids.

 ### Output
-Print a single number the amount of times the most common droid type appears.
+Print a single number: the amount of times the most common droid type appears.

 ### Constraints
-* $1 \le N \le 10000000$
+* $1 \le N \le 1\,000\,000$

 ### Example input
     10